 The economy is based on the sale of coffee, avocados and corn.
 The locals weave mats and build traditional canoes.

 San Pedro has an international feel.
-We had really good coffee and excellent carrot cake in town in a small cafe opposite the leather shop.
+We had really good coffee and an excellent carrot cake in town in a small cafe opposite the leather shop.
 Prices were higher here than in the other towns.
-The town flanks the northern slopes of San Pedro Volcano.
+The town flanks the northern slopes of the San Pedro Volcano.

 Santiago Atitlan is the largest indigenous town in Central America.

-How to get around the Lake:
+How to get around Lake Atitlan (Lago de Atitlan):

 There are Lanchas which are the local ferries.
-These are the fastest way to get around the lake, only issue is they will leave when the boat is full.
+These are the fastest way to get around the lake, the only issue is they will leave when the boat is full.
 There are three prices- one for the local Mayan people who live around the lake, one for extrajero locals and the higher price for tourists both Guatemalan and foreign.

 Expect to pay the following: